-On Friday, 6 October 2017 the diocese of Kilmore held their Annual Pope John Paul II Award ceremony ... read more
+On Thursday, 11 October 2018 the diocese of Kilmore held their Annual Pope John Paul II Award ... read more

 The Award in the Diocese of Kilmore